eladz6/sela-mf-workshop/README.md

 - **solutions**: Contains solution proposals for the different exercises.

 Make sure to run `npm i` in each folder containing a *package.json*.

+Some demos / examples / solutions have a *run-all.sh* file.
+This works in WSL, Linux, and MacOS.
+Running the script via `./run-all.sh` will actually install and run everything necessary for the respective demo / example / solution.

+## License

+All sample code is released using the MIT license.
+For more information see the [license file](./LICENSE).